-- The Configure by VLAN page is used to set the OSPF interface settings for all areas assigned to a VLAN. - The Configure by Address page is used to set the OSPF interface settings for a specific area assigned to a VLAN.
+- The Configure by VLAN page is used to set the OSPF interface settings for the all areas assigned to a VLAN on the Network Area (Add) page (see page 691). - The Configure by Address page is used to set the OSPF interface settings for a specific area assigned to a VLAN on the Network Area (Add) page (see page 691).

-- VLAN ID A VLAN to which an IP interface has been assigned. - IP Address Address of the interfaces assigned to a VLAN.
+- VLAN ID A VLAN to which an IP interface has been assigned. - IP Address Address of the interfaces assigned to a VLAN on the Network Area (Add) page.